 Bitcoin is far more useful than most people expect.
-See, we have been using the internet for decades now, but the idea that networks can have their own systems of security in place is only as recent as 2008, thanks to Bitcoin.
-A crucial element of Bitcoin is blockchain.
+See, we have been using the internet for decades now, but the idea that networks can have their systems of security in place is only as recent as 2008, thanks to Bitcoin.
+A crucial element of Bitcoin is the blockchain.
 It is forever tethered to Bitcoin, but its potential expands beyond cryptocurrency.
 Today, Blockchain is part of cloud storage, smart contracts, and healthcare in addition to other cryptocurrencies.
 With blockchain, you can even buy gold with bitcoin!
-However, one of the areas in blockchain that has the ability to make a big difference is voting.
+However, one of the areas in blockchain that has the ability to make a big difference in voting.
 Blockchain voting enables a true form of democracy by popular vote, and it costs less for the government in the long run too!

 What is the point of blockchain?
 How does it work?
 Why is it not private?

 Blockchain is a crucial part of cryptocurrency that has incredible potential for more than digital currencies.
 It is coding originally created for Bitcoin.

 A blockchain is a digital ledger, and it protects cryptocurrency from malicious tampering.
 The ledger is not stored, so it can’t be manipulated.
 It exists as “blocks” or boxes on a “chain” connected by millions of nodes 24/7 simultaneously.
 Basically, each block contains information that links it to the blocks around it on the chain.
 Nodes monitor this chain.

 Blockchain is a public ledger, but not all the information on it is public.
 Basically, if you buy gold with Bitcoin, there will be a public record of a Bitcoin transaction.
 But, who did it, for what purpose and the identity of the recipient is only visible to the participants of the transaction.
 So no one will know that you took the time to buy gold with bitcoin.
 It is public so that all the nodes can see the transaction and validate it accordingly.